 Data were analyzed using IBM SPSS Statistics version 25.
-Numerical variables were presented as means with standard deviations and were compared between the two study groups using independent t-test.
-The interactions of the pain score over time with movement status and treatment were assessed by repeated-measures analysis of variance (ANOVA) test.
-Categorical variables were presented as frequencies with percentages and were compared between the two study groups using Chi-squared test.
-P < 0.05 was deemed as statistically significant.
+Numerical variables are presented as means with standard deviations and are compared between the two study groups using independent t-test.
+The interactions of the pain scores over time with movement status and treatment are assessed by repeatedmeasures analysis of variance (ANOVA) test.
+Categorical variables are presented as frequencies with percentages and are compared between the two study groups using Chisquared test.
+P < 0.05 is deemed as statistically significant.